Amy Lawrence Ballroom Dance was featured in Martha Stewart Weddings!

 Two left feet?
 Afraid you’ll just “clutch and sway”?
 Amy will help you make your first dance and your wedding day the most memorable day of your lives.
-Our instructors have choreographed hundreds of wedding dances for the timeless romantics to the action-packed showstoppers.
+Amy has choreographed countless wedding dances for the timeless romantics to the action-packed showstoppers.
 Amy wants you to look and feel comfortable, confident and natural on the dance floor.
-No previous dance experience required!
+No previous dance experience required to get started!

 Wedding Dance Services